Glasgow Warriors

-Glasgow Warriors are a professional rugby union side from Scotland.
+The Glasgow Warriors are a professional rugby union side from Scotland.
 The team plays in the United Rugby Championship league and in the European Professional Club Rugby tournaments.
 In the 2014–15 season they won the Pro12 title and became the first Scottish team to win a major trophy in rugby union's professional era.
+In 2023-24 they became the first Scottish side to win the United Rugby Championship in its current form.
 The side is known for its fast, dynamic and attacking style of play, using offloads and quick rucks.
 Defensively the club prides itself on its 'Fortress Scotstoun' where the club play at home.

 History

 Glasgow Warriors are a continuation of the amateur Glasgow District side founded in 1872.

 For the history of Glasgow as an amateur district side see:

 Reshaped as a professional club in 1996, Glasgow Warriors were originally known as Glasgow Rugby before rebranding as Glasgow Caledonians in 1998 by a merger with the Caledonian Reds.
 They dropped the Caledonians to become Glasgow Rugby in 2001 again and finally rebranded as the Glasgow Warriors in 2005.